 Choose an ISO of 100-400 and use a wide aperture (f/2.8-f/8) for a shallow DOF (depth of field).
 Use continuous shooting mode on your camera to capture 2, 3, 4, or 5 photos in a couple of seconds.

 Another tip worth considering for a little photo editing is to tweak the color of your shot.
 You may consider converting some of your shots into black-and-white format.
 This has been used for dealing with scratches, marks, and blotchiness, and it also softens your shots somewhat.
 Babies are soft, cuddly little things, and taking the color out in this way accentuates this.

 Another approach is you may experiment with desaturating the colors in your shots to a lesser extent than going black and white.
 Leave a little color in your shots and you’ll end up with pastel-like images that again soften the feeling of the shots and give it a very different look and feel.

 Thanks for reading the article, hope you found it useful and helpful for you.
-If you have any comment, please drop it in the box below, I will be glad to respond.
+If you have any comments, please drop them in the box below, and I will be glad to respond.